Embarking upon the road toward your next adventure can be as exciting as the trail itself.

 That’s why modern crossovers and SUVs make the most sense for many adventure seekers and outdoor enthusiasts.
 They’re well-rounded machines, though a select few are far more off-road ready than the rest of the pack.

-We’ve put together this guide to help you choose your next outdoor ride, whether you’re driving to your next treehouse Airbnb or hittin’ the dirt roads of the desert.
+We’ve put together this guide to help you choose your next outdoor ride, whether you’re driving to your next treehouse Airbnb or hitting dirt roads to your favorite Arizona swimming holes.
 There are a few key aspects you should consider when purchasing your next adventure vehicle, such as those we’ve detailed below, and we’ve compiled a list of our favorite crossovers and SUVs to give you a head start on your search.

 Good luck finding the best adventure vehicle to fit your lifestyle!

 Nowadays, the terms All Wheel Drive (AWD) and Four Wheel Drive (4WD) are interchangeable with one another as far as vehicle marketing is concerned.
 At their core, both systems transmit the engine’s power to all four wheels via either electronically or mechanically locking differentials.

 Locking differentials allow a vehicle to distribute the engine’s torque specifically to the wheels that have traction.
 A locking center differential enables the vehicle to split torque as needed between the front and rear axles while locking front and rear differentials can split that torque to the left or right wheels as needed.

 In vehicles where all differentials can be locked, 100% of the engine’s power can be applied to a single wheel in the event that the other three wheels have all lost traction.

 Mechanically locking differentials create solid, physical locks that allow this to occur, whereas electronic systems use brake-actuated locks and torque vectoring to power all four wheels individually.